Did Companies See Summer Slumps in 2021? We Analyzed 103,000 Businesses to Find Out

 Tools to Help You Navigate a Seasonal Slump or Uptick

-• HubSpot Business Software: HubSpot's CRM, Marketing, Sales, Service, and CMS Hub can help you and your team measure your performance; identify slumps, upticks, or major snags in your process; and assist you in moving customers through the buyer's journey -- even during a time of seasonality.
+• HubSpot Business Software: HubSpot's CRM, Marketing, Sales, Service, and Content Hub can help you and your team measure your performance; identify slumps, upticks, or major snags in your process; and assist you in moving customers through the buyer's journey -- even during a time of seasonality.

 • Google Workspace or Microsoft Outlook: These programs allow teams to keep all their documents, calendars, and emails in one suite of tools that can streamline communication, project management, and the creation of new processes that will be vital to business growth.